 MySQL Databases have the potential to grow very large, especially on sites with a high volume of traffic or a large amount of content.
-Sometimes problems like Broken Tables and References can corrupt a MySQL database having such amounts of data, which might disrupt the functionalities of a website or application.
+Problems like Broken Tables and References can sometimes corrupt a MySQL database with such amounts of data.
+This will disrupt the functionalities of a website or application.

 If you’re having problems with your MySQL database, you might need to repair it.
-This article will introduce you to two of the most efficient methods that you can leverage to perform a full database repair and perform MySQL Repair Database.
+Your data team or clients suffering from this would be the last thing you want.
+This article will introduce you to two of the most efficient methods to perform a full database repair and perform MySQL Repair Database.
 Read along!

-How to Identify Errors in a MySQL Table?
+Using the mysqlcheck Command to Identify Errors in a Table

 The first step in troubleshooting is to run diagnostics.
 You can leverage the mysqlcheck command to find out whether your MySQL table is corrupted or not.
 Follow the steps given below to carry out the test: